 Spreading, light, love and the healing power of art to the world.

 Olivia Mia Orozco Saper, choreographer, producer, and curator, attended the University of California, Santa Barbara with a BFA in dance and a minor in philosophy.
 Passionate about all things art related!

 I have spent my whole life training as a dancer and have always been choreographing.
 Born into a dancing family, I was encouraged to pursue dance professionally and have worked in NYC, LA, and Mexico with many artists.
 Please reach out if you are looking for a choreographer.

 I have been making innovative dance films and documentaries for several years.
 I also work as a freelance producer and AD for commercials.
-I am also the director of the Los Angeles Dance Shorts Film Festival.
+I was the director of the Los Angeles Dance Shorts Film Festival for five years.

 Performative Pop-ups bridges the gap between communities and spaces to transform the art landscape.
-For several years I ran an art gallery in Hollywood, Radiant Space and am now starting a project called Performative Pop-Ups to continue to bring events to new locations.
+For several years I ran an art gallery in Hollywood, Radiant Space and am now have a project called Performative Pop-Ups to continue to bring events to new locations.
 I work with individual artists to connect their work to new audiences and collectors.